mbilalbark/jump-jump/README.md

 <img src="http://i.hizliresim.com/WgD5pP.png" width="500" height="300" >

-When you click on start button,  Starting game and you will see game scene, the scene have hulk, spiderman and deapool.
+When you click on play button, Starting game and you will see game scene, the scene have hulk, spiderman and deapool.

 <img src="http://i.hizliresim.com/njlnQB.png" width="500" height="300" >